 For Vigfússon, herding was nothing new.
-It had long been a favorite hobby.
+It has long been a favorite hobby.
 What was different this time, however, was that he was wearing a brace.
 A year earlier, Vigfússon, an active off-road and long distance runner, was diagnosed with a torn articular disk.
 His pain was severe and he could not have imagined that he’d be after the lambs again anytime soon, pain-free.

-Vigfússon immediately stopped running and began regular physio and strengthening exercises.
+Vigfússon immediately stopped running and began physical therapy and strengthening exercises.
 After a month or two, the pain lessened but didn’t go away.
 X-rays then revealed his injury.
 “I was on the verge of having surgery but then I heard about the brace from Össur and decided to try it.”
 The brace that Vigfússon uses is called the Unloader FIT and is designed to relieve knee pain caused by wear and tear.
 At a little over 300 grams, it’s the lightest brace available in it’s category and suited for everyday activity.
 “The operation I would have had may be considered a minor surgical procedure; it is called arthroscopy and consists of cutting off a part of the articular disc.
 Any form of surgery is nonetheless an invasive procedure and I was quite happy to postpone or avoid it altogether.”

 On some days, Vigfússon wears the brace all day.
 Other times, if his knee is feeling good, or his activity level is low, he may not wear it at all.
 The brace is designed in such a way that it cannot be seen when worn under clothing.
 It is also easy to put on and remove.
 In Vigfússon’s case, the pain in his knee depends on the strain that he places on it.
 He works in an office as an engineer and is in charge of administrative work at Icelandair Technical Services.
 “It may seem strange but some of the worst pain I feel is when I sit at my desk all day.
 It’s like a dull throb,” he says.